basnijholt/home-assistant-streamdeck-yaml/README.md

 - 🚀 Template support for advanced customization
 - 💤 Automatically sync state of `entity_id` to turn display on/off
 - 🎛️ (NEW!)
 Stream Deck Plus with dial support
+- ⌛ (NEW!)
+Short and long press support

 \[[ToC](#books-table-of-contents)\]